blankcode/msipdelta2/README.md

 - User > MBA > On Prem Filter > Internet
 - Application/Web Server (Cloud or On Prem) > On Prem Filter > Internet
 - Bulk Mailers > On Prem Filter > MBA/Internet

+**These lists  are meant to be imported into your MTA's (Mail Transfer Agent's) Allowed Relay list.**

 ![Example Mail Flow](./Example%20Mail%20Flow.png)